lix-it/api-docs/source/index.html.md

 > Make sure to replace `lixApiKey` with your API key.

 Lix uses API keys to allow access to the API.
-Should you not have an API Token yet, please [mailto:help@lix-it.com]contact our sales team to receive one.
+If you do not have an API Token yet, please [contact our sales team](mailto:help@lix-it.com) to receive one.

 Lix expects for the API key to be included in all API requests to the server in a header that looks like the following: